 The oceans need your help!
-We've been extracting our marine resources in an unsustainable manner.
+We’ve been extracting our marine resources in an unsustainable manner.
 Our planet is showing signs of ecosystem imbalance with toxin buildup everywhere, rapid species extinction, and increasing climate instability triggered by global warming.
 A recent study published in Science Magazine shows that in about forty years most of our oceans will be depleted.
 It is not too late, but we have to act now!
-Start making a difference:
+Start making a difference with these actions:

 Over 100,000 marine mammals and a million sea birds die every year as a result of plastic litter.
 This is a heavy price to pay.
 Plastic is very useful, yet we should learn to use it wisely.
 Here are some simple solutions to do your part in cutting down on plastic litter, for example, plastic bags:

 - Bring your own reusable bags when you shop.
 Every plastic bag that we avoid taking from the store helps.

 - If you must take plastic bags, take as few as possible and reuse them at home.